Projections and Least Squares

 If we have multiple feature vectors (columns of

-is the design matrix (features). is the projection of onto the column space of . - The residual
+- is the projection of - onto the column space of - .

-is orthogonal to all columns of .
+- The residual is orthogonal to all columns of .

 This formula is exactly the ordinary least squares (OLS) solution.